farahroslend/biblio/README.md

 - **Changelog**
   - Created html main page for the book search engine
   - Added symbol/logo for the tab
+  - Styling for font, arrangement of simple html contents

 ### 0.1